 - All bus operators are required to wear face coverings.

-- Riders are encouraged to wear protective face coverings.
+- Riders are required to wear protective face coverings.

 PSTA is cleaning all vehicles, terminals, transit centers, and facilities daily.
 This includes: